sanity-io/sanity/packages/@sanity/import-cli/README.md

     --asset-concurrency <concurrency> Number of parallel asset imports --replace Replace documents with the same IDs --missing Skip documents that already exist
+    --allow-failing-assets Skip assets that cannot be fetched/uploaded --replace-assets Skip reuse of existing assets
+    --skip-cross-dataset-references Skips references to other datasets
     --help Show this help

   Examples